credit: We Love Budapest

 credit: Arwin Snay

 The last tour, which I can recommend is Underground Cultural Vibes of Budapest organized by Budapest Flow.
 This is the walking tour around our shabby VIII district, where you going to discover the cultural and sociological aspects of this neighborhood.
 The VIII district was once known as an elegant quarter filled with Palatial apartments, which became a run-down, “ghetto” neighborhood.
 “On the tour, you will see the creative and quirky sides of the VIII District, such as its underground cultural spots and its own real ruin pubs, as well as off-beat flea markets and hidden galleries”.
+Budapest Flow has created recently great street art map of Budapest, which you can find here.

 Walking around Budapest, is always a pleasure and those tours will definitely help you to discover the city, and be more familiar with Hungarian culture.